Starbucks Dress Code: The Real Scoop on Clothing, Tattoos & Piercings

 Specifically, when it comes to your pants and footwear they NEED to be black, gray, navy, brown, khaki, or white.

-But my friend said to NOT wear white pants or jeans as they’ll never be white again after your first shift.
+My friend highly recommended to NOT wear white pants or jeans as they’ll never be white again after your first shift.

-As long as the materials look professional and don’t interfere with employees’ work, there doesn’t seem to be any specific material off limits.
+As long as the material look professional and doesn’t interfere with employees’ work, there doesn’t seem to be any “off limits” materials.

 So, employees can wear leather, wool, and denim materials as long as they are professional.